-Clients are often confused as to what documents to keep surrounding key areas of their lives.
-Records documenting things like tax documents, records of healthcare issues, certain legal documents, documentation surrounding certain assets and liabilities as well as other types of documents should be kept in case they are needed.
+Clients are often confused as to what documents to keep in their files.
+Records relating to tax and legal matters, healthcare issues, assets and liabilities, as well as other important transactions should be kept in case they are needed in the future.

-In this checklist, we cover a number of documents and types of documents that your clients need to consider keeping in case they are challenged on any number of issues, including:
+In this checklist, we cover a number of documents that your clients need to consider keeping in case they encounter any number of issues, including:

-- Various tax documents including several years-worth of past tax returns, as well as tax documents related to specialized transactions such as annual gifts made to children, relatives or others.
+- Various tax documents, including past tax returns as well as documents related to specific transactions, such as annual gifts made to children, relatives, or others.

-- Healthcare records including those relating to Medicare eligibility, documentation to substantiate medical deductions on prior tax returns and documentation surrounding any contributions to and distributions from a health savings account (HSA).
+- Healthcare records, including those relating to Medicare eligibility, substantiating medical deductions on prior tax returns, and confirming any contributions to, and distributions from, a health savings account (HSA).

-- Documentation surrounding certain assets owned and debts incurred by your clients should also be kept.
-Some examples include documentation around investment accounts, employer-sponsored retirement accounts, business ownership information such as the company EIN and documents of incorporation, student loan and mortgage documentation, titles to the client’s automobiles and real estate among others.
+- Documentation regarding certain assets owned and debts incurred by your clients, including statements and disclosures for investment accounts and employer-sponsored retirement accounts, business records (e.g. the company EIN and documents of formation and operation), student loan and mortgage statements, and titles to automobiles and real estate, among others.

-- Other types of documents such as proof of professional certifications that clients may hold as well as copies of any insurance policies they might own.
+- Other types of documents such as copies of any insurance policies and relevant paperwork, employment contracts, and proof of professional certifications that clients may hold.